aukletio/Auklet-Agent-Django/README.rst

    :alt: Test Coverage

-This is the official Django agent for `Auklet`_, official supports 2.7.9+ and 3.4-3.7, and runs on most posix based operating systems (Debian, Ubuntu Core, Raspbian, QNX, etc).
+This is the official Django agent for `Auklet`_, official supports Django 1.7+ and runs on most posix based operating systems (Debian, Ubuntu Core, Raspbian, QNX, etc).

 Features